No Hiding Place: Missing episodes

 Murder Bag and Crime Sheet are considered lost television series; according to www.lostshows.com, no complete episodes of the former exist, and only one survives of the latter.
 However, one episode of Murder Bag (retitled Mystery Bag), "Lockhart Finds a Note", was found in the form of a film telerecording from Australia, and included on Network's ITV 60 compilation box set.
-The longer-running No Hiding Place fared marginally better than its predecessors, although only 26 of the 236 episodes produced are known to exist in either a full or partial form.
+The longer-running No Hiding Place fared marginally better than its predecessors, although only 30 of the 236 episodes produced exist in full with 12 more existing incomplete.
 This figure includes episodes known to be held by the National Film and Television Archive and those held in private collections.
 Some early episodes were broadcast live and were not recorded.

+The surviving episodes are as follows: